Thomas dropped as Nibali moves up in volcanic Giro stage

-ETNA, Sicily (AP) — Geraint Thomas and Simon Yates were the big losers and Sicilian rider Vincenzo Nibali was among those who gained precious time on his home roads in the wild and rainy third stage of the Giro d’Italia, which concluded with a climb up the Mount Etna volcano.
+ETNA, Sicily (AP) — Geraint Thomas and Simon Yates were the big losers and Sicilian rider Vincenzo Nibali was among those who gained precious time on his home roads in the wild, rainy and windy third stage of the Giro d’Italia on Monday.

-Ecuador national champion Jonathan Caicedo won Monday’s stage after taking part in an early breakaway and Portuguese rider João Almeida grabbed the overall leader’s pink jersey.
+Ecuador champion Jonathan Caicedo won the stage which finished up Mount Etna, after taking part in an early breakaway, and Portuguese rider João Almeida grabbed the pink jersey.

-Thomas, the 2018 Tour de France champion who was a big pre-race favorite, crashed before the stage even began and then dropped behind before the climb and was left out of contention.
+Thomas, the 2018 Tour de France champion who was a big pre-race favorite, crashed before the stage began and then dropped behind before the climb and was left out of contention.

-With rain falling harder and harder as the riders climbed up to the barren, black lava-laced slopes of Etna, Yates — another pre-race favorite — was also dropped.
+With rain coming harder and harder as the riders climbed the barren, black lava-laced slopes of Etna, Yates — another pre-race favorite — was also dropped.

+Ineos sports director Matteo Tosatto said Thomas went down after getting a water bottle caught in his front wheel.

+“Initially, he had some pain but as the stage continued he felt better,” Tosatto said.
+“However, towards the end in the final 45 kilometers the pace increased and the climbs got steeper, he had some pain, and had to finish the stage at his own pace.
+Now we’ll check him over and get a verdict from our medical staff.”

 Caicedo, who rides for the EF team, required more than four hours to complete the 150-kilometer (93-mile) route from Enna.